Skip to content

 Scheduler->>Backend: clear_pending()

-On a hard crash (SIGKILL, OOM kill, power loss), the shutdown hook never runs and the pending store is not written.
-Tasks that were running at the time of the crash are lost.
+On a hard crash (SIGKILL, OOM kill, or power loss), the shutdown hook never runs.
+Tasks that were running or queued at that moment are not written to the pending store and cannot be recovered.